Housing Initiatives Impact in Minnesota's Urban Centers

 Summary

-Those working in Conflict Resolution and located in Minnesota may meet the eligibility criteria for this grant.
+Those working in Non-Profit Support Services and located in Minnesota may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Grant Overview